 Barrett points out that “when it comes to monitoring transactions, high-quality data is essential.
 For transaction monitoring systems to be effective, as much information as possible about the patron, accounts, products, financial institutions and jurisdictions involved is required.
 The accuracy of alerts is directly related to the quality of data fed into the system, with poor quality data significantly increasing the number of false-positives a compliance team will have to investigate.”

-Financial institutions should consult with third-party data sources, such as the Thomson Reuters World-Check Database, and gather and enrich their internal data as much as possible to be most effective.
+Financial institutions should consult with third-party data sources, such as the Refinitiv World-Check Database, and gather and enrich their internal data as much as possible to be most effective.
 Additionally, technology should be used to identify and fill in gaps in data, and to cleanse it to improve data of a lower quality.